SuperOfficeDocs/superoffice-docs/user-guide/en/admin/preferences/configure-sharepoint-document-library.md

 # Configure SharePoint document library

 > [!NOTE]
 > Before you can start this configuration, you need to set up your SharePoint site, libraries and permissions.
-All users must authenticate using MS 365.
+All users must authenticate using Microsoft 365.

 When you are configuring your new document library, Admin will show an intermediate state.